Yizack/mappedlove/docs/mapping/markers.md

 ## Editing markers

-1. Press the `Edit` button located in the upper right corner of the **Markers** section.
+1. Press the vertical elipsis (`⋮`) located in the upper right corner of each marker card.
-2. Each marker will display options to edit or delete.
-To modify a marker, click on the pencil icon associated with it.
+2. A dropdown will display options to edit or delete.
+To modify a marker, click on the `Edit` option.
 3. A dialog box will appear, showcasing the details of the marker.
 4. The location field displays the current latitude and longitude.
 Press the `X` button to clear the existing coordinates, then search for and select a new location.
 5. To apply your changes, click the **Edit marker** button.